membraneframework-labs/guide/chapter1/pipeline.md

 end
 ```

 Inside handle_init, we should define all elements and links between them.
-Firstly, let's create keyword list, that contains all elements that will be used in our application.
+Firstly, let's create the keyword list, that contains all elements that will be used in our application.
 Key of the keyword list represents the name that we give to the element.
 Value is an element specification.

 ```elixir
   children = [